paragkatkar/katacoda-scenarios-1/understanding-k8s-rbac/step2.md

  But, for now we'll work the single cluster.

  In this scenario, we're going to create a new user, `dicktracy` and bind that user to the cluster, `kubernetes`.
 Also, we're going to make it so that the user, `dicktracy` will belong to two groups, `devs` and `tech-leads`.
-We'll user Kubernetes Role
- RoleBindings to make it so that the user, `dicktracy` has a particular set of permissions.
-Also, we'll make it so that the group., `devs` has special permissions too.
+We'll use Kubernetes Role RoleBindings to make it so that the user, `dicktracy` has a particular set of permissions.
+Also, we'll make it so that the group, `devs` has special permissions too.

  Because `dicktracy` will belong to the group, `devs` that user's permissions will be expanded according to the permissions given to the group, `devs`.